 NOTE: The Graduate College recommends a deadline for applicants; our department reserves the right to extend the deadline as listed above.

 Note to applicants: In order to receive priority consideration for fall admission and full consideration for department funding, fall applicants are strongly encouraged to submit their completed applications by December 15.
 The final deadline for fall applications is January 15.
 Late applications will be considered if the applicant has the support of a CHEE faculty member.
-Final deadline for spring applications is June 30.
-Most of our PhD students start in the fall; spring admission is rare and less likely to secure funding.
+Spring applications are no longer accepted.

 International applicants will not be considered for conditional admission by this program.